Michael Sittow: Life

-Michael Sittow became an independent master between 1488 – 1491/92, although he did not become a master in the local Bruges guild.
+Sittow became an independent master between 1488 and 1492, although he did not become a master in the local Bruges guild.
 Working as a portrait painter, he travelled in southern Europe, as traits of French and Italian art became apparent in his work.

 From 1492 Sittow worked in Toledo, Spain for Isabella of Castile as court painter.
 Isabella assembled academicians and painters from several countries to her court.
 Sittow became known as Melchior Alemán ("the German") in the court, although letters of Emperor Maximilian and Margaret of Austria speak also of a painter Mychel Flamenco ("Michael the Fleming"), who may have been Michael Sittow.
 Sittow was the highest-paid painter in the queen's court, receiving a salary of 50,000 maravedis a year (Juan de Flandes, the second highest paid artist, received 20,000 maravedis).
 Sittow collaborated with Juan de Flandes on the series of small panels of the lives of Christ and the Virgin for the queen.

 Officially Sittow worked for Isabella until her death in 1504, although he had left Spain two years before and was presumably working in Flanders for the queen's Habsburg son-in-law Philip the Handsome and daughter-in-law Archduchess Margaret of Austria, painting a portrait of Philibert the Good, Duke of Savoy.

-Suggestions that Sittow may have visited London in about 1503–05 to paint portraits of Henry VII (National Portrait Gallery, London) are no longer accepted.
+Suggestions that Sittow may have visited London in about 1503–1505 to paint portraits of Henry VII (National Portrait Gallery, London) are no longer accepted.